Nazareth Travel Guide: One Day Itinerary & Top Historical Sites

 Falafel & Shawarma at Jabaly

 Being on a backpackers budget, I frequented this falafel and shawarma shop more than once – 3 times to be exact.
-But with a prime location in Mary’s Square, welcoming employees, cheaper prices and delicious fast Middle Eastern food, I was more than okay with this.
+But with a prime location in Mary’s Square, welcoming employees, cheap prices and delicious fast Middle Eastern food, I was more than okay with this.

 Where to Stay in Nazareth